Jabobu/PHE_transformer/README.md

 ## Data Preprocessing in Python:

 Python script used to load and preprocess the generated data from MATLAB.
-- Normalize the observation features, scale the rewards and returns, and handle any missing or invalid data points."
+- Normalize the observation features, scale the rewards and returns, and handle any missing or invalid data points.
 - Split the preprocessed data into training and validation sets.

 ## Custom Data Collator in Python: